herrbert74/herrbert74.github.io/_posts/2024-05-22-caching-strategies-in-android.markdown

 <a href="https://androidweekly.net/issues/issue-624"><img alt="Featured in Android Weekly Issue 624" src="/assets/img/posts/20240521_badge.svg" width="252" height="20"></a>

+*Update: Added stale-if-error and update-while-navigate and corrected stale-while-revalidate*

 Recently, I came across a few challenges that involved caching.
 In everything I do, I strive to understand as much of it as possible.
 What type of caching is available?
 How should I decide on strategies?
 I found information on the technical part, but I couldn't find Android-related instructions.
 I also ran across a few interesting tidbits that I would like to share.

 ## Caching types